bayprior

 • Pooling compatibility — blocks pooling of distributions with incompatible supports; warns for same-support cross-family pooling.

-• Sensitivity compatibility — warns for single-parameter families and cross-family mixture grids; blocks incompatible-support mixtures.
+• Sensitivity compatibility — warns for single-parameter families and cross-family mixture grids.

 Sensitivity Analysis